Note 1: Statement of accounting policies

 All fixed assets costing more than $2,000 are capitalised.
-They are valued at historical cost or estimated recoverable amount, less accumulated depreciation.
+Assets of a lower cost are capitalised if they are attractive, to improve the control over them, for example, personal computers.
+Assets are valued at historical cost or estimated recoverable amount, less accumulated depreciation.
 Any write-down of an item to its recoverable amount is recognised in the statement of comprehensive income.

 The cost of an item of plant and equipment is recognised as an asset if, and only if, it is probable that future economic benefits or service potential associated with the item will flow to the Ministry and the cost of the item can be measured reliably.

 In most instances, an item of property, plant and equipment is recognised at its cost.
 Where an asset is acquired at no cost, or for a nominal cost, it is recognised at fair value as at the date of acquisition.

 Gains and losses on disposals are determined by comparing the proceeds with the carrying amount of the asset.
 Gains and losses on disposals are included in the statement of comprehensive income.
 When revalued assets are sold, the amounts included in the property, plant and equipment revaluation reserves in respect of those assets are transferred to general funds.